Quick Exit

 • While homelessness rates and numbers for men have decreased, women, on the other hand, experienced an increase in both estimated numbers and rates of homelessness at the 2021 Census.

-• First Nations populations witnessed a 6 per cent rise in experiences of homelessness, and First Nations women constituted nearly 23 per cent of all people experiencing homelessness in 2021.
+• First Nations populations witnessed a 6 per cent rise in experiences of homelessness, and First Nations women constituted nearly 23 per cent of all women experiencing homelessness in 2021.

 • Women single parents experiencing homelessness outnumbered their male counterparts in every state.